ikotun-dev/Ikotun.dev/src/content/blog/openai-setup-gdg.md

 ![Creating assistant cont'd](https://res.cloudinary.com/dbd7rcwwx/image/upload/v1738154327/Screenshot_2025-01-28_at_11.39.10_PM_kvaqeq.png)

-After succesfully creating the assistant, you can go to the playground to test and see the responses of your assistant.
+After successfully creating the assistant, you can go to the playground to test and see the responses of your assistant.
 This enables you to see how your assistant responds to different prompts and also modify the instruction for better responses.

 <b>Main Work</b>